-The stress amplitude is systematically varied between 39.5 kPa and 118.5 kPa, in steps of 39.5 kPa.
-To prevent unloading the system, the static stress is increased by 39.5 kPa for each equivalent change in stress amplitude.
+The stress amplitude is systematically varied between 39.5 (kPa) and 118.5 (kPa), in steps of 39.5 (kPa).
+To prevent unloading the system, the static stress is increased by 39.5 (kPa) for each equivalent change in stress amplitude.
 After the maximum stress amplitude is achieved, the procedure is repeated in reverse.
-So the first two steps consist of increasing, and the second two steps decreasing the stress amplitude.
+So the first two steps consist of increasing, and the second two steps consist of decreasing the stress amplitude.
+We have limited the maximum stress on the grains to the low value of 118.5 (kPa) [= 1.185 (bar)] specifically in order to ensure that we are not physically damaging any of the grains.
 Overall the system is exposed to 1000 stress cycles (5 sets of 200) at systematically varied stress amplitudes.
-In order to test the reproducibility of this protocol we have repeated the measurement by dumping out the grains, repacking the same amount by weight of fresh grains using the compaction technique, measuring $\tilde{M}(\omega)$, dumping out the grains, repacking, etc. For the purposes of comparing theory vs. experiment in the bar data, we used the mechanical compaction protocol.
-See Section \ref{sec:granmdehum}.
+In order to test the reproducibility of this protocol we have repeated the measurement by dumping out the grains, repacking the same amount by weight of fresh grains using the compaction technique, measuring $\tilde{M}(\omega)$, dumping out the grains, repacking, etc. For the purposes of comparing theory vs. experiment in the bar data [Section \ref{sec:granmdehum}], we used the mechanical compaction protocol.